marklogic-community/mlphp/README.txt

    To set up roles, go to the Admin interface (http://localhost:8001/), click Security, click Roles, and then click the Create tab.

-5. The photomap application requires the following:

-   * Configure the permissions for the the mlphp/photomap/uploads directory so PHP can read, write, and execute.</li>
+5. Configure the permissions for the the mlphp/photomap/uploads directory so PHP can read, write, and execute.
+For example, in your OS console, go to mlphp/photomap and execute the following:

-   * Add a Google Maps key to the photomap setup file: mlphp/photomap/setup.php
+   sudo chmod 777 uploads

 6. Setup is complete!
 To see MLPHP in action, access the following: